 - Full-time members of the library faculty are those library faculty members who are employed by the University to provide the equivalent of nine (9) to eleven (11) months of service per year (§§3.1.3.2, 3.2.3.2). - Full-time members of the physical education and athletics faculty are those faculty members who are employed by the University in the Department of Physical Education and Athletics to provide the equivalent of ten (10) or eleven (11) months of service per year (§§3.1.3.3, 3.2.3.3). - Full-time members of the ranked teaching faculty are those faculty members who serve in academic departments or Schools with teaching as their primary duty; they are employed by the University to provide - a) 24 units per year on a 9-month contract, or - b) 30 units per year on an 11-month contract.
-(See §§3.1, 3.2.8.) - Faculty members are mentors to students ("mentees") who are under their direct tutelage (e.g., in a class, in an independent study, in an honors project), who will be under their direct tutelage in the future (e.g., to complete a degree program), who are their academic advisees, or who are under their academic authority in some other way (e.g., if the faculty member is the chair of the student's major department) (§3.5.5.3). - A poet, writer, artist, scholar, executive, or scientist in residence is a distinguished practitioner of an appropriate discipline appointed for a limited term with teaching and other responsibilities (§§3.1.5.2, 3.2.5.2). - Regular term faculty members are full-time or part-time faculty members who hold renewable appointments and appropriate faculty ranks or titles but are not eligible for tenure.
+(See §§3.1, 3.2.8.) - A poet, writer, artist, scholar, executive, or scientist in residence is a distinguished practitioner of an appropriate discipline appointed for a limited term with teaching and other responsibilities (§§3.1.5.2, 3.2.5.2). - Regular term faculty members are full-time or part-time faculty members who hold renewable appointments and appropriate faculty ranks or titles but are not eligible for tenure.
 Regular term faculty may hold appointments as library faculty, athletics and physical education faculty, lecturer or senior lecturer, artist professor, or clinical professor (§§3.1.3, 3.2.3). - A research associate is a qualified person appointed for a limited term to assist with a specific research project, typically with funding provided from an external granting agency (§§3.1.5.3, 3.2.5.3). - Research Associate Professor or Research Professor is an additional title awarded to an Emeritus(a) Associate Professor or Professor to work on a research project that typically involves opportunities for funding from an external granting agency (§3.1.7.1). - Senior faculty member refers to any member of the teaching faculty of the University who holds a tenured appointment or any member of the regular term faculty who holds a six (6)-year appointment. - Special appointment faculty members are full-time or part-time faculty members who hold appointments that extend for limited terms and typically are not renewable (§§3.1.5, 3.2.5). - Tenure-track teaching faculty members (§§3.1.1, 3.2.1) are full-time faculty members who hold probationary appointments to one of four academic ranks: Instructor, Assistant Professor, Associate Professor, or Professor, and are eligible to stand for tenure (§3.9) at the conclusion of the probationary period. - Tenured teaching faculty members are full-time faculty members who hold tenured appointments (§§3.1.2, 3.2.2) at the rank of Associate Professor or Professor. - Visiting faculty members are hired to fill a need for a short-term teaching or library position (§§3.1.5.1, 3.2.5.1).

-• Contractual terms:
+Contractual terms: